Jiaoyang-Li/Jiaoyang-Li.github.io/_research/warehouse.md

 since the robots cannot follow the plans precisely.
 Therefore, some recent  research  has  focused  on  more  complicated MAPF models to close the gap.
 But, robot dynamics are complex and almost impossible to be modeled perfectly.
-We therefore study how  to combine (task and path) planning with execution control from two perspectives, namely what planning model works best in terms of maximizing final throughput and minimizing planning time, how we overlap planning and execution to avoid robot idle time during replanning, and how we design effective execution policies that is robust to uncertainty.
+We therefore study how  to combine (task and path) planning with execution control from three perspectives, namely what planning model works best in terms of maximizing final throughput and minimizing planning time, how we overlap planning and execution to avoid robot idle time during replanning, and how we design effective execution policies that is robust to unmodeled robot dynamics and uncertainty.

 Relevant publications:
 [1] [Different MAPF models for warehouse robots](/publications/VaramballySoCS22),